Biological control of Tansy Ragwort

 An important thing to do is to look around the area and see where tansy ragwort is not a problem, then try to replicate the management from those sites.
 Often we find the tansy is within a fence line, indicating the infestation is a representation from the past several years of management.
 The seeds of ragwort rarely are dispersed more than 10-30 feet from the parent plant.
 Most infestations arise from seeds stored in the soil bank, which can remain viable for over 10 years.
 In wet years, ragwort can increase 10 fold from the previous year.
 At most sites, biological control agents have reduced the infestations of tansy ragwort within a two year period.

-The decision to manage tansy ragwort by promoting healthy populations of the three biocontrol agents discussed above or through other means such as mechanical or chemical methods rests with each individual land owner and his or her own unique management goals and constraints.
+The decision to manage tansy ragwort with the three biocontrol agents or through mechanical or chemical methods rests with each individual landowner.
 A combination of management strategies will likely result in the greatest long-term tansy ragwort management successes.
-Always prevent livestock poisonings by ensuring that the susceptible livestock (especially cattle, pigs, and horses) have enough high quality forage to eat and do not become so hungry that they start eating tansy ragwort.
-Chronic lethal dose of tansy ragwort in horses and cows is 7.3 and 3.6% of body weight, respectively.
+Prevent livestock poisonings by ensuring that the susceptible livestock (especially cattle, pigs and horses) have enough high-quality forage and do not become so hungry that they start eating tansy ragwort.
+A lethal dose of tansy ragwort in horses and cows is from 7.3% to 3.6% of body weight, respectively.
 The toxin is pyrrolizidine alkaloid and accumulates in the liver as tansy is consumed.
 Never turn hungry livestock out into a pasture containing poisonous weeds.
 Prevent overgrazing and practice good pasture management.

-Effective herbicide application timings are in the fall (after rains have allowed for some green-up of existing rosettes or for new seedlings to emerge) and/or in the spring to the rosette plant growth stage of the plants, that is, before plants bolt.
+Apply herbicides in the fall after rains allow green-up of rosettes or for new seedlings to emerge or in the spring before plants bolt.
 Specific herbicide application timings and rates differ by the type of herbicide used and the growth stage of the target weed and forage crop.
 Herbicide labels may also differ by intended application site (pasture, right of way, forest, etc.).
 Follow grazing and haying restrictions and other instructions on the herbicide labels.

-As noted above, one thing to consider is that mowing and spraying tansy may interfere with the ability of the biological control agents to maintain their populations.
-Consider leaving tansy plants as habitat and food for the biological controls if they do not directly threaten livestock.
+Since mowing and spraying tansy may interfere with the effectiveness of biological control agents, consider leaving tansy plants as habitat and food for the biological controls if the weeds do not threaten livestock.

-Publications on Tansy Ragwort biology and control can be obtained through the OSU Extension Service Publications and Multimedia Catalog:
+Publications on tansy ragwort biology and control can be obtained through the OSU Extension Service Catalog: